Dehydration, Heat Exhaustion and Heat Stroke

 - Wear loose fitting clothing that doesn’t restrict your movement, and also allows for a good circulation of air.

 - Avoid sunburn at all costs.
-Sunburn will draw fluid from all areas of your body in an effort to replenish moisture in the skin.
+Sunburn will draw fluid from other areas of your body to replenish moisture in the skin.
 Remember, Slip, Slop, Slap.

 - Schedule plenty of rest time in cool, shaded areas, as part of your training and playing.

-- If at all possible, acclimatize to your current training and playing environment.
+- If possible, acclimatize to your current training and playing environment.

 - Avoid caffeine, alcohol and sugary drinks like soda, cola and fizzy drinks.